 Desktop & Lav Mics

 Desktop condenser mics are perfect for vloggers or podcasters, providing a compact and reliable means of capturing sound.
-Likewise, lavalier microphones are small devices that can attach directly to the speaker, making it easy to hide on camera.
+Likewise, lavalier microphones, whether wired or wireless, are small devices that can attach directly to the speaker, making it easy to hide on camera.

 Additional names lavalier mics go by include a “lapel” or simply “lav” mic.
 Typically, you’ll find lav mics on set during interviews, though these devices are great for various productions requiring a recording device that moves with the speaker.